History

 HISTORY 252-0 Global History of Refugees (1 Unit) What does it mean to designate a person on the move as an “asylum seeker” or a “refugee”?
 How has that label changed over time?
 This class examines the development of the international refugee regime in the 20th century, focusing on humanitarian aid, international and US refugee law, and activism by and on behalf of refugees.
 Historical Studies Distro Area

-HISTORY 254-0 Entrepreneurship: A Global History (1 Unit) How has entrepreneurship shaped the modern world?
-We will consider how the quest for new products and new markets helped to transform societies, economies and environments from the 1780s through the 1950s.
-We will ask why and how entrepreneurs as various as Josiah Wedgwood, Madame C.J.
-Walker, Jamsetji Tata, and Aristotle Onassis exploited opportunities that other people either failed to see or failed to act on.
-Historical Studies Distro Area Historical Studies Foundational Discipline
+HISTORY 254-0 Entrepreneurship: A Global History (1 Unit) What can history tell us about the making of successful entrepreneurs?
+How has entrepreneurship shaped the modern world?
+Through a series of case studies, we will consider how the quest for new products and new markets helped to transform societies, economies, and environments from the 1780s through the 1950s.
+Topics include family firms, the search for capital, dynamics of globalization/deglobalization.
+Global Perspectives on Power, Justice, and Equity Historical Studies Distro Area Historical Studies Foundational Discipline Social and Behavioral Science Foundational Discipl

-HISTORY 255-2 Background to African Civilization and Culture: 16th-19th C. (1 Unit) Historical approach to society, economy, polity, and culture in Africa.
+HISTORY 255-2 Africa in the Age of Early Modern Empires (1 Unit) Historical approach to society, economy, polity, and culture in Africa.
 16th through 19th centuries.
 Historical Studies Distro Area

 HISTORY 260-1 Becoming Latin America, 1492-1830 (1 Unit) A survey of Latin America through images and primary texts, from the era of Spanish exploration and conquest through Independence (roughly 1492 to 1830), with emphasis on the experiences and sociocultural contributions of Americans, Europeans, and Africans to the region’s history.
 Students will examine textual sources in translation, along with music, film, and especially images – maps, artwork, architecture.
 Historical Studies Distro Area